backrush/sdk-generator/CONTRIBUTING.md

 # Contributing

-We would ❤️ for you to contribute to Appwrite and help make it better!
+We would ❤️ for you to contribute to Backrush and help make it better!
 As a contributor, here are the guidelines we would like you to follow:

 ## Code of Conduct

-Help us keep Appwrite open and inclusive.
+Help us keep Backrush open and inclusive.
 Please read and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## Installation

 To install a working development environment, please follow these instructions:

-1. Fork or clone the appwrite/sdk-generator repository.
+1. Fork or clone the backrush/sdk-generator repository.

 2. Install Composer dependencies using one of the following options: